Fasci Siciliani: Foundation and rapid growth

-The first official Fascio was founded on May 1 (Labour Day), 1891, in Catania by Giuseppe de Felice Giuffrida (an earlier Fascio was set up in Messina on March 18, 1889, but was dormant after its founder, Nicola Petrina, was arrested in July of that year and not released until 1892.
-Another reason why the first Fascio of Messina – formed after the example of the Fasci operai ("Workers leagues") constituted in Central and North Italy from 1871 – did not develop was that it brought together not individual workers but the workers' associations of the city, which retained their independence, their status and economic orientation).
-Other leaders included Rosario Garibaldi Bosco in Palermo, Nicola Barbato in Piana dei Greci, Bernardino Verro in Corleone, and Lorenzo Panepinto in Santo Stefano Quisquina.

-The Palermo Fascio was founded on 29 June 1892 by Garibaldi Bosco.
+The first official Fascio was founded on May 1 (Labour Day), 1891, in Catania by Giuseppe de Felice Giuffrida.
+(Note: An earlier Fascio was set up in Messina on March 18, 1889, but was dormant after its founder, Nicola Petrina, was arrested in July of that year and not released until 1892.
+Another reason why the first Fascio of Messina – formed after the example of the Fasci operai ("Workers leagues") constituted in Central and North Italy from 1871 – did not develop was that it brought together not individual workers but the workers' associations of the city, which retained their independence, their status and economic orientation.)
+The Palermo Fascio was founded on 29 June 1892 by Rosario Garibaldi Bosco.
 From then on, the number of Sicilian Fasci grew significantly, rising to 24 by the end of 1892 and reaching 177 by the close of 1893.
 In effect, a Fascio was established in nearly every town across the island.
 In those few towns without a local section, residents still expressed their support by staging demonstrations of solidarity.
+Other prominent leaders included Nicola Barbato in Piana dei Greci, Bernardino Verro in Corleone, and Lorenzo Panepinto in Santo Stefano Quisquina.

 In August 1892, Garibaldi Bosco, one of the keenest socialist among the Fasci leaders, attended the Socialist Party congress in Genoa and, upon returning, dutifully in line of the directives of the party, expelled anarchists, Mazzinians, and other non-socialist members from the Palermo Fascio.
 In contrast, De Felice rejected such directives from the mainland, insisting on keeping the membership of his Catania Fascio open to all factions of the radical left.
 He shared with Napoleone Colajanni, the father of Sicilian socialism, a vision of a unified democratic front.
 De Felice also continued to engage with prominent anarchists, including Amilcare Cipriani, who had participated in the defence of the Paris Commune in 1871.
 On these and other important issues there was much friction between Catania and Palermo.
 However, the leagues were not only led by socialists and anarchists; some were run by local gentry and mafiosi.